sueszli/whatsapp-lens/docs/report.md

 The main execution block of the script processes all text files in a specified directory, converting each one to a CSV file.
 This batch processing capability allows for efficient handling of multiple chat export files, which is particularly useful for analyzing conversations across different groups or time periods.

+### Feature Engineering

+The feature extraction module implements a comprehensive set of analyses on WhatsApp chat data through several key components.

+The preprocessing function handles the initial data cleaning by converting timestamps to datetime format, categorizing authors, and standardizing media message placeholders.
+It also removes server messages and poll content to ensure clean data for analysis.

+The language detection functionality samples 100 random messages and uses majority voting to determine whether the conversation is in English or German.
+We only permit the analysis of English and German conversations in our prototype, as these are the languages most commonly used in the author's chat data.

+For demographic analysis, the code implements gender classification using a pre-trained transformer model to identify the gender of chat participants based on their names.
+This model is fine-tuned version of DistilBERT, trained on a large corpus of names and achieves a test accuracy of 100% on a balanced dataset.

+The sentiment and toxicity analysis components process messages on a monthly basis, using state-of-the-art transformer models.
+The sentiment analyzer generates scores indicating the emotional tone of messages, while the toxicity classifier identifies potentially harmful content.
+Both analyses use sampling to handle large datasets efficiently.

+Topic diversity is measured using BERTopic, which combines BERT embeddings with traditional clustering techniques.
+The implementation uses a multilingual sentence transformer model to generate embeddings and includes parameters for minimum topic size and document frequency thresholds.

+The frequency statistics component provides detailed interaction metrics including message ratios, word counts, media usage, emoji frequency, and URL sharing patterns.
+It also analyzes conversation patterns by measuring response times, conversation initiations, and active hours for both participants.
+The code defines conversations using a two-hour threshold between messages.
+This segment is the most sophisticated part of the feature engineering module, as it requires extensive data processing and analysis to extract meaningful insights from the chat data.

+Message embeddings are generated using a multilingual MiniLM model, creating vector representations of the entire conversation that can be used for further analysis or visualization.

+The implementation makes effective use of modern NLP libraries and handles multilingual content appropriately, while maintaining efficiency through sampling and proper resource management.
+The code includes appropriate error handling and parameter validation to ensure robust processing of various chat formats and content types.

+Here's an explanation of each feature in the result schema:

+• `conversation_language`: The primary language detected in the chat (either 'en' or 'de')
+• `author_name`: The name of the main chat participant being analyzed
+• `partner_name`: The name of the other chat participant
+• `author_monthly_sentiments`: Monthly sentiment scores of the author's messages (0-1 scale)
+• `partner_monthly_sentiments`: Monthly sentiment scores of the partner's messages (0-1 scale)
+• `author_monthly_toxicity`: Monthly toxicity levels in the author's messages (0-1 scale)
+• `partner_monthly_toxicity`: Monthly toxicity levels in the partner's messages (0-1 scale)
+• `author_gender`: Predicted gender of the author ('m' or 'f')
+• `partner_gender`: Predicted gender of the partner ('m' or 'f')
+• `topic_diversity`: Score indicating the variety of conversation topics (0-1 scale)
+• `total_messages`: Total number of messages in the conversation
+• `author_message_ratio`: Proportion of messages sent by the author
+• `partner_message_ratio`: Proportion of messages sent by the partner
+• `author_avg_word_count`: Average number of words per message from the author
+• `partner_avg_word_count`: Average number of words per message from the partner
+• `author_media_count`: Number of media messages sent by the author
+• `partner_media_count`: Number of media messages sent by the partner
+• `author_emoji_count`: Number of emojis used by the author
+• `partner_emoji_count`: Number of emojis used by the partner
+• `author_url_count`: Number of URLs shared by the author
+• `partner_url_count`: Number of URLs shared by the partner
+• `author_vocabulary_size`: Number of unique words used by the author
+• `partner_vocabulary_size`: Number of unique words used by the partner
+• `total_conversations`: Number of distinct chat sessions (separated by 2+ hours of inactivity)
+• `total_duration_days`: Total timespan of the conversation in days
+• `author_message_freq_s`: Average time between author's messages in seconds
+• `partner_message_freq_s`: Average time between partner's messages in seconds
+• `author_response_time_s`: Average time taken by author to respond in seconds
+• `partner_response_time_s`: Average time taken by partner to respond in seconds
+• `author_avg_active_time`: Average hour of the day when author is most active (0-23)
+• `partner_avg_active`: Average hour of the day when partner is most active (0-23)
+• `author_conversation_initiations`: Number of conversations started by the author
+• `partner_conversation_initiations`: Number of conversations started by the partner
+• `embeddings`: Vector representation of the entire conversation for semantic analysis

 # Results

 $\textcolor{gray}{\text{Assignment 3 - Deliver}}$